sussco/Projet_DL/README.md

 - Pool: a Pooling layer
 - Relu
 - Sigmoid
-- Net: the whole natwork, in which you define the architecture
+- Net: the whole network, in which you define the architecture

 To train or test a neural network, use mainMnist.py